Skip to content

 Location

-It is common for small business owners to believe that they don't need an accountant if they’re using accounting software.
+It is common for business owners to believe that they don't need an accountant if they’re using accounting software.
 But the truth is: it is better to have both.
 Technology certainly helps, but hiring an accountant will ensure you're properly guided and compliant with laws and regulations.
-Having them on board not only can help you improve your financial systems, but also eliminate the headache when it comes to understanding the nuances behind the key numbers and enabling you to grow your business further.
+Having them on board can not only help you improve your financial systems, but also eliminate the headache when it comes to understanding the nuances behind the key numbers and enabling you to grow your business further.

 Who are Beany?